Logo by Danthree Studio - CGI Studio

 Last updated:

-Definition HDRI / Image-Based Lighting (IBL)?
+Definition of HDRI / Image-Based Lighting (IBL)?

 HDRI (High Dynamic Range Image) and IBL (Image-Based Lighting) refer to a lighting technique in which a 360° environmental image with a high dynamic range serves as the light source.
-Instead of "artificial" studio lights, a single, highly dynamic panorama (usually as .EXR) illuminates your 3D scene - including the correct color temperature, shadows, reflections and highlights.
+Instead of "artificial" studio lights, a single, highly dynamic panorama (usually as.EXR) illuminates your 3D scene - including the correct color temperature, shadows, reflections and highlights.
 The result: a fast, photorealistic look with consistent light - ideal for series productions in brand communication.
 We show how this affects campaign images on 3D visualization.

 Why is HDRI/IBL important for brands?